siredwin/pongorenderer/README.md

 `go get "github.com/siredwin/pongorenderer/renderer"`

-The next step is define renderer and call it
+The next step is to define renderer and call it

 ```go
 func main() {